Penile implant: Curvature correction

+Progress in procedure

+Dilation of the corpora cavernosa, typically with Hegar sounds, before inserting the device has been a common part of implantation procedures.
+This dilation destroys erectile tissue.
+It has been shown that a tissue-sparing technique, i.e. without dilation, correlates with superior outcomes – some remaining natural erectile response can be preserved, and post-operative pain is reduced as well.

 Complications

 The most common complication associated with penile implant placement appears to be infections with reported rates of 1–3%.
 Both surgical site and device infections are reported.
 When the infection involves the penile implant itself, implant removal is required and irrigation of the cavities with antiseptic solutions.
 In this scenario, placement of a new implant is needed to avoid further tissue fibrosis and shortening of the penis.
 The rate of repeat surgeries or device replacements ranges from 6% to 13%.
 Other reported complications include perforation of the corpus cavernosum and urethra (0.1–3%), commonly occurring in patients with previous fibrosis, prosthesis erosion or extrusion, change in glans shape, hematoma, shortening of penis length, and device malfunction.
 Due to continuous improvement of surgical techniques and modifications of implants, complication rates have dramatically decreased over time.

 To overcome post-operative penile shortening and to increase the perceived length of the penis and patient satisfaction, ventral and dorsal phalloplasty procedures in combination with penile implants have been described.
 Modified glanulopexy has been proposed to prevent supersonic transporter deformity and glandular hypermobility which are possible complications of penile implants.

 Sliding techniques in which the penis is cut and elongated with penile implants have been performed in cases of severe penile shortening.
 However, these techniques had higher rates of complications and are currently avoided.

+Modern penile implant techniques are also widely practiced in the Middle East, including Jordan, where specialized urology centers offer both inflatable and malleable prostheses.